swiftlang/swift-evolution/proposals/NNNN-pointer-family-initialization-improvements.md

 ##### Single element update functions

-The single-element update functions, `UnsafeMutablePointer.update(to:)` and `UnsafeMutableBufferPointer.updateElement(at:to:)`, are synonyms for the setters of `UnsafeMutablePointer.pointee` and `UnsafeMutableBufferPointer.subscript(_ i: Index)`, respectively.
-Clearly we can elect to not add them.
+An earlier version of this proposal included single-element update functions, `UnsafeMutablePointer.update(to:)` and `UnsafeMutableBufferPointer.updateElement(at:to:)`.
+These are synonyms for the setters of `UnsafeMutablePointer.pointee` and `UnsafeMutableBufferPointer.subscript(_ i: Index)`, respectively.
+They were intended to improve the documentation for that operation, in particular the  often overlooked initialization requirement.

-The setters in question, like the update functions, have a required precondition that the memory they refer to must be initialized.
-This precondition is often overlooked and leads to programmer errors and bug reports.
-The proposed names and cross-references should help clarify the requirements to users.

 ##### Renaming `assign` to `update`